timothyhull/100daysofcode/days/_46/README.md

     # Searching for sub-attributes is possible too
     soup.h2.a

+    # BS4 object attributes and methods are available for HTML tag attributes
+    soup.h2.a.text
     ```

-    - BS4 only returns the first matching tag, it does not return all matching tags.
+    - With this search methodology, BS4 only returns the first matching tag, it does not return _all_ matching tags.
     - The `soup.find_all` method can return all matching items:

      ```python